cs50nestm/web/APCSP_ Unit2/README.md

         }
     }

-    // If anagram all values in characters array should be 0 for (int i = 0; i < 26; i++)
+    // If we have an anagram all values in characters array should be 0 for (int i = 0; i < 26; i++)
     {
         if (characters[i] != 0)
         {
-            printf("Not an anagram!\n");
+            // Non-zero element means letters in the two words don't match printf("Not an anagram!\n");
             return 0;
         }
     }

-    printf("Anagram!\n");
+    // We didn't return above so we have an anagram printf("Anagram!\n");
 }
 ```